HainanZhao/AICodeReview/README.md

 ---

 ## 🐛 Troubleshooting

+### Project Configuration Issues (🆕 v1.5.0)
+If you're having trouble with project selection or automatic mode:
+- **Use project names instead of IDs**: The tool now uses human-readable project names (e.g., "mycompany/project" instead of "123")
+- **Project not found**: Use `aicodereview --list-projects` to see all available projects
+- **Partial matching**: You can use partial project names during setup (e.g., "frontend" to match "mycompany/frontend-app")
+- **Cache issues**: The tool caches project information for 24 hours.
+Delete `~/.aicodereview/projects-cache.json` to force refresh

+### Automatic Review Mode Issues
+- **Reviews not triggering**: Check that your projects are correctly configured and have open merge requests
+- **Duplicate reviews**: The tool tracks review state in `~/.aicodereview/review-state.json` - delete this file to reset
+- **GitLab permissions**: Ensure your access token has `api` scope for posting comments

 ### Port Already in Use
 The tool automatically finds an available port if the specified port is busy.